14 April – 28 April 2018

 Today, the last day in Bhutan, will be spent riding some very winding roads!
 The vegetation is lush and green with many pine, fir and chirpine forests along the way.
 If people feel like it we can stop at the Sherubts College, the only centre for degree studies in Bhutan.
 You pass through the small town of Khaling and the villages of Wamrong and Deothang before finally reaching the foothills of Samdrup Jongkhar.
 At this point we will have ridden our bikes from west to east across the entire length of Highway One.

 Back at sea level, the ride to Guwahati passes through lush countryside.
 Guwahati, the capital of the state of Assam, is the largest city and an important commercial centre in North East India.
 The bustling town lies on the side of the mighty Brahmaputra river which originates in Tibet as the “Zangpo”.
-A late afternoon boat ride on the Brahmaputra will be the ideal finish to an amazing bike ride.
+A late afternoon ride (on a boat) on the Brahmaputra followed by a final farewell dinner that evening.
+An ideal finish to the amazing bike ride.

 Flight to Delhi